-Dental industry has picked up pace with the technological advancements recently, and emerged as digital dentistry.
-File-based products and procedures is only the beginning.
+The dental industry has picked up the pace with technological advancements recently and emerged as digital dentistry.
+File-based products and procedures are only the beginning.
 There are better technologies along the line as well, which include 3D printing, robotic surgeons, and more.

 Today dentists are using digital technologies such as imaging for implant placements which are highly accurate, guided implant surgery with 3D printed surgical guides, 3D Printed Denture Bases and orthopaedic implants, etc. These technologies have made dentistry easier, faster, reliable, and cheaper.